mochi-hpc-experiments/mochi-tests/interoperability/README.md

   * Example: margo sharing access to Mercury with code that does not use margo.
 The non-margo code is found in lib-nm.[ch].
 It sets up a separate context to prevent callbacks from mingling.
+    * Note: as of Mercury 2.0rc1, this capability is not uniformly supported across all transports.
 * margo-calls-from-pthreads
   * Example: a margo program that also spawns pthreads that issue concurrent margo forward calls.